How to deploy DeepSeek-R1 on Civo GPUs

 This command applies the deployment plan.
 Terraform will prompt for confirmation before proceeding with the creation of resources.

-Deployment takes around 10 minutes to stand up the Civo Kubernetes Cluster, assign a GPU node, deploy the helm charts and GPU configuration before downloading the models and running them on your Nvidia GPU.
+Deployment takes around 10 minutes to stand up the Civo Kubernetes Cluster, assign a GPU node, deploy the Helm charts and GPU configuration before downloading the models and running them on your Nvidia GPU.

-deploy the helm charts and GPU configuration
+deploy the helm charts

 Troubleshooting